Mikołów: History

 With a written mention from 1222, Mikołów is one of the oldest towns in Upper Silesia.
 This was a document sent by duke Casimir I of Opole (the son of Mieszko II the Fat) to the bishop of Wrocław, Wawrzyniec.
 In the document was written the name of Andrew (Latin: comes Andreas, castellanus de Miculow), the castellan of Miculow, showing that Mikołów was already an administrative center.
 The town's name comes from the name Mikołaj ("Nicholas"), and is of Polish origin.
 As a result of the fragmentation of the medieval Kingdom of Poland, Mikołów was part of the Duchy of Opole and Racibórz, still ruled by the Piast dynasty until 1532.
 During the Ostsiedlung, Mikołów significantly grew in population and expanded its infrastructure.

 Mikołów became the center of local trading, located on crossroads of trading roads.
 The Black Death killed 33% of the town's inhabitants in 1349–50.
 In the period 1433–1443, there were several earthquakes in the area.
-In 1547 Mikołów gained city status.
-In 1580 the first Protestant pastor came to the town, however, in 1630 the local parish returned to the Catholic Church and its parish priest became Tomasz Aleksander Czarniecki.
-In 1645 and 1687 few fires burnt tenements near the market place and in connection with that Mikołów achieved the right to expose four fairs a year.
+In 1547, Mikołów gained city status.
+In 1580 the first Protestant pastor came to the town, however, in 1630, the local parish returned to the Catholic Church and its parish priest became Tomasz Aleksander Czarniecki.
+In 1645 and 1687, few fires burnt tenements near the market place and in connection with that Mikołów achieved the right to expose four fairs a year.
 In the second half of the 18th century peasants few times opposed the ruler and paying high serfdomes.
-Additionally in between 1713 and 1715 the city survived a famine bringing epidemics.
-Following the mid-18th-century Silesian Wars the town was annexed by the Kingdom of Prussia.
-In 1760 the name "Mikołów" was used first time in the originally form.
-On 20 May 1794 a huge fire disaster burnt whole houses around the market square, including the town hall and all historical documents stored inside.
+Additionally, in between 1713 and 1715, the city survived a famine bringing epidemics.
+Following the mid-18th-century Silesian Wars, the town was annexed by the Kingdom of Prussia.
+In 1760, the name "Mikołów" was used first time in the original form.
+On 20 May 1794, a huge fire disaster burnt whole houses around the market square, including the town hall and all historical documents stored inside.